 Even if you don’t see it as important doesn’t mean that it isn’t important for your team or colleagues (see example above regarding how your lack of coding knowledge takes up the time of developers).

 Marketers have had a particularly turbulent time of it in recent years when it comes to the skills required for success in the industry.
+That's why many online marketing agencies have grown into full-service digital marketing agencies, in an attempt to answer the market's demands.

 Should you be a specialist or should you be a jack of all trades?
 Should your role overlap with designers or should you work with them rather than instead of them?
 Should you learn to code or should you stick to what you do best — marketing?